RonnieMcDee/Skyrim-voice-commands/README.md

 - "two": Presses F2 and gives voice feedback.
 - "three": Presses F3 and gives voice feedback.
 - "four": Presses F4 and gives voice feedback.
-- "terminus" or "terminals": Stops the program.
+- "terminus": Stops the program.

 You can customize these actions by editing the actions and keyword_mappings dictionaries in the main.py script.